boilerplato/boilerplato/README.md

 # boilerplato

-A CLI to generate app's source code from a template.
+A powerful tool to generate boilerplate source code from a template.

 **[WIP]**